sambae/Yoke/README.md

 # Yoke

-A lightweight data binding library in Swift for iOS and macOS.
-Great for those times when you want to observe changes in your view models but an FRP library like RxSwift or Combine  feels like overkill.
+A lightweight data binding library in Swift for iOS.
+Great for those times when you want to observe changes in your view models and bind them to UI but want to avoid pulling in a heavy FRP library.
 Yoke provides a simple API through a property wrapper called `DataBinding`  which can be observed from your view controllers.

-### Usage
+## Usage

+#### Observation
 In your view model:
 ```swift
 @DataBinding private(set) var contacts: [Contact] = []